dylan-lang/dylan-programming-book/source/perform.rst

 choose the correct method of the generic function to call at compile time, eliminating any run-time overhead for using a generic function.

-We saw in :doc:`reuse`, that we must define a class that is a shared substrate, such as ``<sixty-unit>``, using ``define open class``, if the libraries sharing the substrate are expected to subclass the class.
+We saw in :doc:`libraries`, that we must define a class that is a shared substrate, such as ``<sixty-unit>``, using ``define open class``, if the libraries sharing the substrate are expected to subclass the class.
 If we did not define the class to be open, other libraries would